jstacoder/flask-angular-blog/README.md

     SECRET_KEY = 'somesecret'
     DATABASE_URI = 'sqlite:///test.db
 ```
+Dont forget the database part

 then run
 ```bash
 python phlaskr/seed_db.py
 ```
+You setup you `DATABASE_URI` earlier right?

-then, (as long as you installed everything inside of a virtualenv)
+ok... then, (as long as you installed everything inside of a virtualenv (lets hope so) )
-to run it just:
+to get things started you just need to run:

 ```bash
 honcho start